DenseLance/EEE01-Data-Analytics-and-Machine-Learning/README.md

+## Experiment 2: Compare within best type of algorithm

+If you took a sneak peek at our results or have already done experiment 1, you might already know that user based classification that uses tree-based algorithms like random forest classifier has the best performance.

+### Experiment 2.1: User based classification (comparing between tree-based algorithms)

+Run `classification (user based classification, tree-based).py` to get results.

+## Experiment 3: Optimization of algorithm

+### Experiment 3.1: Randomized search for hyperparameter tuning

+Run `classification (user based classification, random forest, hyperparameter tuning, RandomizedSearchCV).py` to get results.

+### Experiment 3.2: Time-scoring analysis where one hyperparameter is changed while the rest kept constant at default values

+Run `classification (user based classification, random forest, time-scoring analysis).py` to get results.

+### Experiment 3.3: Exhaustive search for hyperparameter tuning

+Run `classification (user based classification, random forest, hyperparameter tuning, GridSearchCV).py` to get results.

+### Experiment 3.4: Precision-recall trade-off for hyperparameter-tuned algorithm

+Run `classification (user based classification, random forest, hyperparameter tuned, precision recall trade-off).py` to get results.

 ## Debugging

-Debugging is used as last resort in case of certain errors.
+Debugging is used as last resort in case of certain errors, generally during filtering.
 For manual debugging of `filter (create unfiltered dataset for tweet based classification).py`, use `debugger.py`.
 It is **recommended** to save the output in IDLE for future reference.
-Results are stored in `debug log.csv`.
+Debug logs are stored in `debug log.csv`.